danthedeckie/onlyonce/README.rst

 A simple Lock Dir system.
 Creating Dirs is atomic, which is useful for locking things to only let one version of a process start.

+A directory is created, say called 'lock'.
+Inside this directory will be a PID file, which keeps the PID of the running process.
+If the process dies, or is killed, then the whole directory will be deleted, allowing the task to be run again later, and not leaving clutter around the place.

 ------
 Usage:
 ------